I Was Here (song): Composition

 "I Was Here" is a downtempo R&B ballad that is instrumentally based on synthesizers undercurrent, indie rock guitars, musical keyboards and big drums provided by Tedder and Kutzle.
 The sound of the song's recurring hook uses a combination of a xylophone and a piano.
-According to the sheet music published by Alfred Music Publishing at the website Musicnotes.com, "I Was Here" is written in the key of E minor with a 6/8 time signature and has a tempo of 37 beats per minute.
+According to the sheet music published by Alfred Music Publishing at the website Musicnotes.com, "I Was Here" is written in the key of G major with a 6/8 time signature and has a tempo of 37 beats per minute.
 The song follows a chord progression of Em–C–D–Dsus–Em–C–Em–C, and Beyoncé's vocals span two octaves from E3 to E5.

 James Reed of The Boston Globe felt that "['I Was Here'] is 'Halo' on steroids — or Valium."
 It features Beyoncé as the female protagonist, who wants to make her mark on this Earth before her time is up as she wants that the world remember her impact.
 Ian Walker of AbsolutePunk elaborated on the song's composition: "'I Was Here' is Beyoncé's monument to the ages.
 The song climbs higher and higher, chorus by chorus, until Beyoncé reaches her apex, delivering some of her best vocals on the album.
 The lyrics are a bit uninspired, overly triumphant but somewhat humble as the singer contemplates her mark on history.
 Although she has garnered massive amounts of acclaim through her storied career, Beyoncé is far from satisfied."

 "I Was Here" begins with quivering reverb and a plaintively plucked guitar setting a somber mood for about fifteen seconds before the beats begin alongside Beyoncé's voice.
 Her vocals set a hushed and morbid tone on the song as she bring doses of edge and grit, singing: "I wanna leave my footprints on the sands of time / Know there was something that meant something that I left behind / When I leave this world, I'll leave no regrets / I'll leave something to remember, So they won't forget".
 She further sings throughout the song, "The hearts I have touched will be the proof that I leaved that I made a difference".
 Watery synths shimmer in the background before Beyoncé adopts an authoritative tone to chant the chorus lines: "I was here / I lived, I loved / I was here / I did, I've done / Everything that I wanted / And it was more than I thought it would be / I will leave my mark so everyone will know / I was here".